TDCole21/playingWithPython/README.md

-These are tasks from  https://www.practicepython.org/
+These are my solutions for the excercises found on https://www.practicepython.org/